aristotelis-bobas/ft_services/README.md

 # ft_services

+## Project

-Project for Codam (42 Network)
+This is a project for Codam (42 Network). <br>

-- Assignment: deploying a multi-service cluster using Kubernetes and Docker containers
+The assignment consisted of deploying a multi-service cluster using Kubernetes and Docker containers. <br>
-- Services: Nginx, MySQL, PhpMyAdmin, WordPress, Grafana, InfluxDB
-- Container OS: Alpine Linux
+The following services were deployed:
+- A WordPress website running on a LEMP stack (Linux, Nginx, MySQL, phpMyAdmin)
+- TIG stack (Telegraf, InfluxDB, Grafana)
-- Grade: 100%
+- FTP server

-- Date: 12 May 2020
+The Nginx server supports SSL and SSH. <br>
+All containers are built on Alpine Linux. <br>
+The MySQL and InfluxDB databases have persistent storage.

+I finished the project on 12/05/2020 with a grade of 100%.